So Business List. Other Airplane Checklists. Not for Pilots but for Engineers

 The Most Famous Users of Checklists

 Every boy and girl knows that two plus two equals four, that water is liquid, and that Boeing pilots invented the checklist phenomena in a form of before takeoff checklist.
 Yes, the very same list of actions that must be followed for the correct takeoff and the safety of the flight.
 It's also known as a pre-flight checklist.
-After all, the price of a mistake is very high, so caution is paramount!
+After all, the price of a mistake is very high, so caution is paramount for aviation safety.

 Everything seems right about these three statements, except that pilots didn't invent checklists.
-But that's okay, don’t stop admiring these brave people.
-Pilots regularly impress us as the most thoughtful users of checklists.
+But that's okay, don't stop admiring these brave people.
+Pilots regularly impress us as the most thoughtful users of checklists to run both normal procedures and emergency procedures.
+The importance of their input to the checklists world is impossible to overestimate.

-For instance, they have seriously studied paper and discovered many benefits of using checklists displayed in electronic devices of the aircraft's control panel.
+For instance, they have done a comprehensive research of the paper qualities and discovered many benefits of using checklists displayed in electronic devices of the aircraft's control panel.

-They’ve experimented with the form of the checklist for a small plane, creating a list in the form of a switch box.
+They've experimented with the form of the aviation checklists for a small plane, creating a list in the form of a switch box.
+It looks like an attachment to flight controls.
 One switch setting is for takeoff, and another is for landing.
 And this is not a bad idea because you can get distracted and forget what you did and what you didn't.
-Being able to restore your memory at a glance seriously reduces the risk.
+Rather intuitive.
+Being able to restore memory at a glance seriously reduces the risk to a pilot.

 Today's Guest: Alexander Khvan